- About Our School

 Identifying the barriers to achievement

 As part of our Pupil Premium strategy to improve our pupils' outcomes, we have identified the potential barriers to educational achievement for our disadvantaged pupils.
 These are outlined via the link below.

 A summary of the interventions/provision and the reasons for our approach

-A summary of the planned provision and support strategies for 2018/2019 to address the identified barriers:
+A summary of the provision and support strategies to address the identified barriers this academic year:

 - Additional specialist teaching staff to run booster sessions and interventions for groups of pupils.